TJBachorz/ABC-Data-Logger-FE/README.md

 ## About

-Hundreds of thousands of families world-wide struggle with the difficulties that come with raising a child with developmental disabilities.
+Hundreds of thousands of families world-wide struggle with the difficulties associated with raising a child with developmental disabilities.
 While therapy is important, healthcare professionals cannot always be present to log data relating to incidents of mal-adaptive behavior.
 Thus, the onus lies with the parents to be able to log these occurances.
-There is enough pressure on these parents as it is, so there needs to be an easier, quicker way for parents to log this data.
+There is already enough pressure on the parents of children with developmental disabilities, so there needs to be an easier, quicker way for parents to log this data.
 This is the problem that the ABC Data Logger hopes to solve.

-Developer's Note:  My name is Thomas Bachorz and this project is the first major product of my education at Flatiron School Denver's Software Engineering program.
-My wife is a BCBA who active works with children with developmental disabilities, and has been looking for a reliable ABC data logging app for sometime, as it would make her life, as well as those she serves, much easier.
-I'd like to use my newfound passion and skill with technology to make cool things that make the world a better, easier place.
-To this end, the ABC Data Logger seemed like the perfect place to start.
+Developer's Note:  My name is T.J.
+Bachorz and this project is the first major product of my education at Flatiron School Denver's Software Engineering program.
+My wife is a BCBA (Board Certified Behavioral Analyst) who actively works with children with developmental disabilities, and has been looking for a reliable ABC data logging app for sometime, as it would make her life--as well as her client's lives, much easier.
+My goal is to use my newfound passion and skill with technology to create cool things that make the world a better, easier place, so why not start at home?
+To this end, I started development on the ABC Data Logger.

 ## Intro Video